prani954/jira_clone/README.md

 - **Project Management Teams**: Oversee project timelines, allocate resources, and track milestones.
 - **Freelancers and Small Businesses**: Manage client projects, collaborate with team members, and streamline workflows.

+## Difficulty in Building the Business

+Building a business around a new project management tool involves several challenges:

+1. *Development Complexity*: Creating a feature-rich, user-friendly, and scalable platform requires significant technical expertise and resources.
+2. *Market Penetration*: Competing with established players like Jira, Trello, and Asana will require strategic marketing and a compelling value proposition.
+3. *User Acquisition*: Attracting and retaining users in a competitive market demands continuous improvement, excellent customer support, and competitive pricing.
+4. *Customization and Integration*: Ensuring our platform integrates seamlessly with other tools and offers extensive customization options can be technically challenging but is crucial for user adoption.

 ## Setting up development environment 🛠

 - Install [postgreSQL](https://www.postgresql.org/) if you don't have it already and create a database named `jira_development`.